 Fig. 3.
-The GIS map screen shot is displaying the waste forecasted to be sent from all DOE sites to Energy Solutions - TN between the years 2011 and 2050.
+The GIS map screen shot is displaying the waste forecasted to be sent from all DOE sites to the NTS Area 5 MLLW Disposal Cell between the years 2012 and 2050.

 A transportation module was designed, developed and integrated with the existing WIMS.
 This module shows the shipping details on waste volume as forecasted number of shipments by truck, intermodal, and rail.
-This module shows the information that was collected in early 2011 and reflects the shipping forecast information at that time.
+This module shows the information that was collected in early 2012 and reflects the shipping forecast information at that time.
 Any subsequent forecast changes are not reflected here.

-Figure 4 displays an example of the transportation feature indicating forecasted waste going to the Area 5 LLW disposal facility at Nevada Test Site from all sites for 2011 and 2012 in rail, truck, and intermodal shipments.
+Figure 4 displays an example of the transportation feature indicating forecasted waste going to the Area 5 LLW disposal facility at Nevada Test Site from all sites for 2012 and 2013 in rail, truck, and intermodal shipments.

 Fig. 4.
-The transportation forecast data screenshot displays a sample of the waste forecasted to be sent to Area 5 LLW Disposal Unit - Nevada Test Site, for disposal from all DOE sites in numbers of rail, truck and intermodal shipments.
+The transportation forecast data screenshot displays a sample of the waste forecasted to be sent to Perma-Fix Materials and Energy Corp, for disposal from all DOE sites by number of rail, truck and intermodal shipments.